A Couple Rules & Policies

 - Click Choose File and select the PDF from your computer

-- Enter a description in the Description box
+- Enter a description in the Description box that appears after you upload your file.

 - Enter copyright information in the Copyright section.
 If you created it yourself just say that in the field.